edsoncelio/kuberhealthy-grafana-demo/README.md

 helm upgrade --install grafana --create-namespace -f grafana/values.yaml grafana/grafana -n grafana
 ```

+## Accessing the Grafana Instance
-To acess the Grafana instance:
+To access the Grafana instance:
 ```bash
 kubectl port-forward svc/grafana 3000:80 -n grafana
 ```

 The user is `admin` and the password is `$ecret`.
 You can see the kuberhealthy dashboard at http://localhost:3000/d/kuberhealthy/kuberhealthy.